-Pinpads are electronic devices used in a debit or credit based transaction.
-Many people no longer carry cash with them, so they are critical to a business’s POS system.
-Pinpads have hardware and software security features that ensure that security keys and PIN numbers are erased immediately in the event of someone tampering with the device.
+Pinpads are electronic devices used in a debit or credit transaction.
+Most people no longer carry cash, so they are critical to a business’ POS system.
+Pinpads have hardware and software security features that ensure the security keys and PIN numbers are erased immediately in the event of someone tampering with the device.
 There are also standards required by the payment card industry that pinpads must meet to ensure adequate security.
-And, as you can read below, pinpads are required to accept Apple Pay.
+And, as you'll read below, pinpads are required to accept Apple Pay.

 Can I accept debit cards without a pinpad?

-There is a common misconception that if a customer doesn’t have pinpads, some customers won’t be able to pay them.
+There is a common misconception that, if a merchant doesn't have pinpads, some customers won't be able to pay them.
 This is simply untrue.
-There are very few debit cards that are issued without a visa or a mastercard logo.
-The Visa Mastercard logo will allow the merchant to run the transaction as a credit card rather than a debit card
+There are very few debit cards that are issued without a Visa or a Mastercard logo.
+The Visa or Mastercard logo will allow the merchant to run the transaction as a credit card rather than a debit card.

 So why do I need a pinpad?

-Fees.
-Or a reduction of fees.
-Although there’s no hard and fast rule because processing fees are always dependent on your actual merchant services provider, debit transactions are often less expensive than credit transactions.
+Fees — or rather, a reduction of fees.
+Although there's no set rule because processing fees are always dependent on your merchant services provider, debit transactions are often less expensive than credit transactions.
 Debit transactions typically charge a flat fee while credit transactions fees are based on the total transaction amount.
 Because of this flat verse variable cost structure, a breakeven point exists.
 For small transactions, debit can actually be more expensive than credit.
-A good rule of thumb is that a $20 transaction is about the breakeven point.
+A good rule of thumb is that a $20 transaction is around the breakeven point.